 Is it only men that can spread Zika virus through sex?

-So far, only men have been shown to spread Zika through sexual transmission.
-Infected men can spread Zika through sex before symptoms start, when they have symptoms, and even after symptoms go away.
-That means that it may be possible for a man to carry Zika and give it to his sexual partners, even if he does not have symptoms or know that he’s infected.
+UPDATE, 2018: Both men and women can spread Zika through sex before symptoms start, when they have symptoms, and even after symptoms go away.
+That means that it may be possible for someone to carry Zika and give it to their sexual partners, even if they do not have symptoms or know that they are infected.

 If a woman gets infected with Zika before she is pregnant, will that endanger her future pregnancies?